AT&T launches user-defined cloud strategy

 AT&T said this plan does not affect its previously announced capex guidance, adding that over the next five years it expects its Domain 2.0 program to reflect a downward bias toward capital spending.

-Driving more software and cloud-based capabilities has been an ongoing drive for the telco.
+Driving more software and cloud-based capabilities has been an ongoing initiative for the telco.

 It is applying great use of cloud for both its customers and its own internal operations.
 In 2013, AT&T put nearly 20 percent of its internal apps into the cloud.
 Over the next three to five years, it will be an entirely cloud-based enterprise.